LendUp Payday Loans

 - They have a shorter loan term.
 Payday loans are designed to be short-term solutions to financial shortfalls.
 So you generally won’t find a loan that extends beyond six months, although these terms differ by state.

 - They accept borrowers with low credit scores.
 Payday lenders often do not conduct a credit check with the three main credit bureaus.
 They’ll likely still consider you for a loan if you have bad credit.
 That said, you’ll need to provide proof that you can repay the loan — say with a steady income, a bank account in good standing and your ID.

 - They have higher rates and fees.
-Due to their short-term nature and convenient accessibility, payday loans across the board come with a much higher APR and fees than other forms of credit.
+Due to their short-term nature and accessibility, payday loans across the board come with a much higher APRs than other forms of credit.
 Most states regulate how high these APRs can be, but some are still very steep when compared with other types of credit.
 Be sure to take into account the full cost before you apply.

 - They offer smaller loan amounts.
 Again, how much you can borrow depends on the state you’re in, but you’ll typically be able to borrow between $100 and $1,000.

 Are payday loans actually available in my state?

 Online payday loans — what do I need to know?

 - Is the lender reputable?
 You could regret applying with lender that is not reputable if you haven’t done your research.
 Try finding independent third-party customer reviews online or see how easily the lender can be contacted.
 You should also compare the loan products to other providers to see if they are competitive.

 - Is the lender operating legally?
 Some payday lenders use online lending as a way to get around state restrictions, so ensure they are acting legally to the best of your ability.
 Take a look at our state pages to learn about the laws that apply in your state.